nychealth/EHDP-data/key-topics/heat-syndrome/README.md

 ### Heat syndrome

 The heat syndrome is identified in surveillance data by looking for diagnostic codes for heat-related illness and by searching chief complaints (descriptions of why patients are at the ED) for words related to heat, such as overheating, sunstroke, and similar terms.
+In 2023, we revised the case definition, including the exclusion keywords, which results in identification of slightly more suspected cases.
+The revised definition was applied to all years of data available on the portal.

 For more information, see the Council of State and Territorial Epidemiologists' [heat syndrome case definition](https://cdn.ymaws.com/www.cste.org/resource/resmgr/pdfs/pdfs2/CSTE_Heat_Syndrome_Case_Defi.pdf).